-Last updated in October 2013
+Last updated in February 2017

 Trade between Honduras and Germany is relatively insignificant and subject to strong fluctuations.
-According to Federal Statistical Office (DESTATIS) figures, in 2012 German imports from Honduras were worth EUR 448.4 million and German exports to Honduras EUR 136.8 million.
+According to Federal Statistical Office (DESTATIS) figures, in 2015 German imports from Honduras were worth EUR 413 million and German exports to Honduras EUR 141 million.

 In addition, Germany accounts for around 20 per cent of the European Union’s development cooperation with Honduras, as well as contributing its share to the funding provided by international financial institutions such as the World Bank and the Inter-American Development Bank and under United Nations programmes.
-The EU Commission’s current programme (2007-2013), worth EUR 233 million, focuses on poverty reduction, security and the environment.
-Another programme of a similar size is in preparation for the period 2014-2020.
+The European Union’s 2014-2020 programme, worth EUR 235 million, focuses on food security, employment and promoting the rule of law.
 The Inter-American Development Bank and the World Bank are the country’s biggest multilateral donors, providing some EUR 100 million and EUR 50 million, respectively, each year.

 Honduras receives assistance from some 30 donor countries.
 The country’s principal bi- and multilateral partners (together accounting for some 97 per cent of total funding) coordinate their programmes in the framework of the so-called Group of 16 (G16).
 Along with these classical donors, the following countries are particularly engaged in Honduras: South Korea, Taiwan, Brazil, Mexico, Colombia and Chile.

 German development cooperation with Honduras focuses on two priority areas: education and environmental and resource protection (including the sustainable use of natural resources and climate protection).
 In these areas in particular, Germany is seen as an acknowledged and influential partner in Honduras.